 Mrs. Donato also studied privately with Julius Baker and performed in master classes and coachings with Trudy Kane, Jeff Khaner, Timothy Hutchins, Michael Parloff, Marina Piccinini and Alexa Still.
 She studied Alexander Technique with Bill Connington, the former chairman of the board of the American Center for Alexander Technique.

 Mrs. Donato is the founder (1993) and director of the Flute Ensemble at Marist College, and an adjunct faculty member.
-She teaches online flute and piano lessons to students all over the United States and the world.
+She teaches in person and online flute and piano lessons.
 She performed for 18 years with the Greater Newburgh Symphony Orchestra on flute and piccolo.
 She was the music director of Trinity Episcopal Church from 2000-2006, playing the organ and directing the choir, and is an organ substitute and flute performer for a number of churches.
 She has given numerous recitals in the Hudson Valley region.

 Julie Donato and harpist Laura Majestic were featured on “An American Christmas,” first aired nationally on CBS and the Odyssey network, and now in syndication.